Australia’s fuel security

 Governments, industry and consumers will all benefit from an improved fuel-related legislative framework that is fit for purpose.

 Reviewing and modernising the Liquid Fuel Emergency Act 1984 (LFE Act), will ensure Australia is prepared to respond efficiently and effectively in the event of severe market disruptions.
-The department aims to consult on an exposure draft addressing proposed changes to the LFE Act in early 2023.
+The department aims to consult on an exposure draft addressing proposed changes to the LFE Act in 2023.